 Setting up a project budget.

-Understanding the cash flow to get a project off the ground.
+Understanding cash flow to get projects off the ground.

 Marketing & Membership: Training your community to market and integrate new members.

 Working through political approvals and training your community to lobby for the project.